DuckyMomo20012/express-template/README.md

 OR

-Run with `nodemon`
+Run with `nodemon`:

 ```bash
 yarn test
 ```

-Access server
+Access server:

-Server will run on: http://localhost:3000/
+The server will run on: http://localhost:3000/

 <!-- Deployment -->

 ### :triangular_flag_on_post: Deployment

-To deploy this project on Heroku
+To deploy this project on Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)